rizwanrn/qr-code-using-laravel/README.md

 Now You can use QrCode Class anywhere in your blade files

 I have already added an example blade file which you can call using directly using route or controller.
-If you need detailed info about this Plugin
+If you need detailed info about this Plugin read this Doc https://www.simplesoftware.io/#/docs/simple-qrcode

 Thanks for reading my Blah Blah.